 ACCES-VR, within the New York State Education Department, promotes the development of students with disabilities to be lifelong learners.
 ACCES-VR provides funds to students who have significant disabilities and who need training to meet their employment goals as agreed upon with the rehabilitation counselors for the agency.
 Funding is provided based on income and severity of need of education. www.acces.nysed.gov/

 Employer Tuition Reimbursement

-A number of local heath facilities and unions provide financial assistance for tuition and educational expenses.
+A number of local healthcare facilities and unions provide financial assistance for tuition and educational expenses.
 For information regarding tuition reimbursement, you will need to contact your individual employer, as tuition reimbursement policies vary dramatically from each location.
 The best place to start is the facility’s Human Resources Department.
 Students are responsible for payment of all tuition and fees and for submission of documentation to their employer for any applicable reimbursement.

 The best way to search for private scholarships is to use a personalized search that compares your background with a database of awards that fit your profile.
-The following list of free scholarship search sites is updated constantly, offering the most current, relevant and accurate college scholarship opportunities.
+The following list of free scholarship search sites is updated constantly, offering the most current, relevant, and accurate college scholarship opportunities.
 Visit these websites, create a profile, and get personalized information on college scholarships and grants that match you:

 *Please contact one of these agencies as soon as possible in order to be considered for possible funding.

 *Program also approved for Veterans Benefits, Native American Indian, and CSEA – LEAP benefits.